SandyyyZheng/JailbreakSystem/backend/README.md

 ## Database

-The system uses SQLite for simplicity.
+The system uses SQLite for development.
 The database file is located at `database/jailbreak.db`.

+## Technology Stack

+- Python 3.8+
+- Flask
+- SQLAlchemy
+- PostgreSQL/SQLite
+- JWT for authentication
+- OpenAI API integration